 We’ve all felt sluggish, tired, or experienced the lack-of-sleep “hangover” and forced ourselves out of bed.
-I have had many people ask me how they can feel better and be more focused after a bad night’s sleep.
+I have had many therapy and life coaching clients ask me how they can feel better and be more focused after a bad night’s sleep.

 Unfortunately, “bad” sleep nights happen, sometimes by choice (binge watching TV shows, partying too late or finishing a book, etc.) and sometimes things happen which are beyond our control (illness, pain or a sick child or pet).

 No matter the reason, we have to function during the day and it would be nice to have a little energy too.

 Here are five quick tips on how to stay awake, focused and energized after a “bad” night’s sleep.

 1. Stay hydrated by drinking a glass of water or a cup of warm lemon water as soon as possible.
 Please continue to hydrate throughout the day.
 Avoid soft drinks, vitamin waters, and energy drinks with high amounts of sugar.
 If you typically drink coffee or tea with caffeine, I recommend consuming these by 1:00 or 2:00 p.m.
 Staying hydrated will also decrease your chances of getting a headache in the late afternoon.

 2. Eat a complete meal as soon as you can.
 Grabbing a sugary cereal bar or yogurt will start you on a blood sugar roller coaster and leave you craving sugar all day while dealing with the “crashes.”
 We often crave unhealthy, sugary foods for quick energy when we are sleep deprived.
 You may find that small meals every 3 hours provide more consistent fuel.
 Don’t forget your healthy fat, vegetables and protein.
 I have been known to sacrifice the shower (thank you, dry shampoo) in order to eat my eggs and vegetables cooked in coconut oil.
 It truly makes a difference, physically and cognitively.